 - Comprehensive reflective logs

 - Case studies

 - Annotated EQA reports

 - Annotated worksheets

 - Question / Answer sheets

+- Written notes on background and principles of technologies

+- SOPs written by the candidates

+- Validation reports written by candidates

 No comments on weak/strong evidence, nothing written on interaction between trainer and candidate, nothing to say how easy the portfolio was to navigate, nothing on referencing or cross referencing.
 This is simply a list of evidence types observed.